bilalq/dotfiles/README.md

 ##Bash Customizations##
-* bashrc: Sources scripts, exports thing, and contains modified history settings
+* bashrc: Sources scripts, exports things, and contains modified history settings
 * bash\_aliases: Contains aliases for frequently used commands

-##Input Customizations##
-* Autocomplete ignores case
-* Editing mode for prompt set to vi
-* Key commands such as jj, gg, G, and <c-p> added

-##JSHint Customizations##
-* Only report first 10 errors
-* Use ECMAScript 5 rules
-* Allow comma-first style
-* Restrict use of bitwise operators
-* Require curly braces around loops and conditionals
+* ilab\_bashrc: This is a bashrc I use for machines at Rutgers

 ##Vim Customizations##